National Revolutionary Army: Penal Battalions

+During the Chinese Civil War the National Revolutionary Army (NRA) was known to have used penal battalions from 1945 to 1949.
+A unit made up of deserters and those accused of cowardice, the penal battalion was giving such tasks as scouting ahead of the main forces to check for ambushes, crossing rivers and torrents to see whether they were fordable, and walking across unmapped minefields.

 Arsenals of the NRA

 The following arsenals were established prior to the outbreak of the Second Sino-Japanese War.

 Gongxian Arsenal

 Established in 1915 in Henan, the arsenal was taken over by the Central Government in 1930, with full-scale production resuming in 1931.
 By that time, it employed 2,400 workers and was producing 1,800 rifles, 12 Maxim guns, and 20,000 grenades per month.
 By 1934, rifle production had increased to 3,200 per month.

 Jiangnan Arsenal

 Originally established in 1865 in Shanghai, the arsenal came under Central Government control in 1927.
 In 1931, monthly output included eight 75mm mountain guns, 31 Type Triple-Ten machine guns, three million cartridges, and 600 pounds of smokeless powder.
 However, following the demilitarisation of Shanghai after the January 28 Incident in 1932, the arsenal ceased full operation.
 Light machinery was relocated, while heavier equipment remained until 1937.

 Hanyang Arsenal

 Founded in 1895 in Hubei, this arsenal was brought under Central Government authority in 1926.
 Between 1895 and 1938, it produced a total of 876,316 Type 88 rifles.
 In 1934 alone, it also manufactured 240 Type Triple-Ten machine guns and four 75mm field guns.